 Why to avoid URLS ending in .0 for Google search-results

 Ever found a URL ending with “.0” (that’s ‘dot zero’) when searching for an item in Google?
-You probably haven’t, because it’s impossible to get a URL that ends with “.0” listed in the Google search-result pages.
+Back in 2008, when I wrote this, you probably hadn’t, because it seemed impossible to get a URL that ends with “.0” listed in the Google search-result pages.
+(To be clear up front: that’s no longer the case.
+Google indexes those URLs perfectly fine today, so this post is now just a curiosity from the early SEO days.)

 Here’s something to try: search for “Windows 1.0” in Google, and in Yahoo.
 While Yahoo will show a result from Wikipedia, with the following URL "

-http://en.wikipedia.org/wiki/Windows_1.0", Google will not.
-And it’s not because the page isn’t popular, or because no one links to it (1200 inbound links).
-It’s merely because Google can’t, or won’t, index those URLs ending with .0 .
+http://en.wikipedia.org/wiki/Windows_1.0 ", Google would not.
+And it’s not because the page wasn’t popular, or because no one linked to it (it had over a thousand inbound links at the time).
+It seemed Google simply couldn’t, or wouldn’t, index those URLs ending with .0 .
+That has since been fixed: today the Windows_1.0 page is indexed and ranks for that exact query.

 Google search: Wikipedia Windows 1.0